nadaahmed2001/Robot-Framework-ToDoApp-Automated-Testing/README.md

 # Robot Framework Automated Testing for Todo App

 This repository contains automated test cases written in Robot Framework using the Selenium library for testing the Todo App.
-The test cases verify various functionalities of the Todo App, such as adding new todos, deleting todos, updating completion status, and retrieving todos.

 ## Prerequisites